 Taking out a joint mortgage with you

-Releasing equity from their home to help you raise money
+Releasing equity from their home to help you with a deposit

 Here are all the ways your parents could help you buy a home.

-You could also consider a guarantor mortgage, which needs somebody else to be named on it as your guarantor and agree to make any payments you miss.
+You could also consider a guarantor mortgage, which needs somebody else to be named on the mortgage as your guarantor, meaning that they agree to make any payments you miss.